Social Skills Activities for Autistic Children: A Parent's Guide

 Role-Playing and Practice

-Practice in a safe environment helps children prepare for real social situations:
+Practicing in a safe place helps prepare for real life.

-• Start with scripted responses, then fade prompts
+• Start with scripts, then use less help

 Visual Supports